Rearing beef cattle

 In this month's Agricology vlog, Richard Smith, Farms Manager for Daylesford Organic, discusses a method they use on the farm called Fecpak which allows them...

-Richard Smith, Farms Manager at Daylesford Organic, discusses why he feels that good breeding can reduce the need for additional inputs when housing sheep
+Richard Smith, Farms Manager at Daylesford Organic, discusses why good breeding can reduce the need for additional inputs when housing sheep over winter.

 In January's Agricology vlog, Richard Smith of Daylesford Farm discusses the forage he uses to feed his flock of commercial Lleyn Sheep.

-This month Richard explains how a sustainable dairy cow has been bred at Daylesford.
+In June's video blog, Richard Smith explains how a sustainable dairy cow has been bred at Daylesford Organic Farm.

-In our March video blog Richard Smith introduces us to the commercial flock of Lleyn ewes he manages at Daylesford Organic Farm.
+Watch our March video blog and meet the commercial flock of Lleyn ewes Richard Smith manages at Daylesford Organic Farm.

 After a couple of days let up from the seemingly never-ending rain, we visited Treflach farm on the Welsh / Shropshire border on 8th March...